The Raid (Steinbeck story): Plot

 “The Raid” is told from a third-person omniscient point-of-view.

 Two socialist labor organizers are walking to a secret worker's meeting at night near a packing plant.
 The streets are ill-lit and the industrial sector is dystopian.
 Dick is middle-aged and an experienced agitator and spokesman for the party leadership.
 Root, much younger (“underage” at 17), is genuine in his support for the party, but utterly inexperienced.
 This is his first appearance to make an address to workers.
 Dick quickly discerns that Root is suffering from apprehension about his presentation.
 More troubling, it is clear that the young socialist fears the consequences if company thugs are tipped off about the meeting.
 In that case, both organizers can expect a severe beating, or worse.
 Dick admonishes Root: “If you’re scared you got no business here.”

 They arrive at an abandoned dry goods store.
 Root hangs a number of propaganda posters on the walls and arranges pamphlets on a table.
 The men discover that the oil lamps they brought are low on fuel, an oversight by Root.
-Dick, annoyed by his comrade's carelessness, chastnes him, but assures the Root he will master his nervousness.
+Dick, annoyed by his comrade's carelessness, chastnes him, but assures Root he will master his nervousness.
 An hour passes, but no one arrives; then a worker runs into the room.
 He tells the socialists that the factory workers decided to boycott the meeting and allow them to be apprehended by a “raiding party”—a gang of company thugs who are approaching the store.
-Dick tells the good samaritan informer to save himself and the man flees.As a party loyalist, Dick knows that he and Root must remain steadfast: the party requires that its cadre exhibit courage in the face of abuse as an example to workers - “We gotta take it” intones Dick.
+Dick tells the informer to save himself and the man flees.
+As a party loyalist, Dick knows that he and Root must remain steadfast: the party requires that its cadre exhibit courage in the face of abuse as an example to workers - “We gotta take it” intones Dick.
 Fear of being beaten begins to obsess Root; he reflects on the kind of grotesque injuries he might suffer from homicidal union-busters.
 Dick, increasingly severe, steadies the boy.